ABC Reviving 'THIRTYSOMETHING,' 'WHO WANTS TO BE MILLIONAIRE'…

-The special run of episodes will premiere April 8 and feature an interactive component.
+The special run of episodes is set to premiere April 8 and feature an interactive component.

 Seven months after its syndication run ended, Who Wants to Be a Millionaire is returning to television.